SDGGiesbrecht/Workspace/README.md

 ## The Workspace Workflow

 *The Workspace project is managed by...
 Workspace!
-So lets try it out by following along and using the Workspace project itself.*
+So let’s try it out by following along using the Workspace project itself.*

 ### When the Repository Is Cloned